cankargin515/Correlation-Analysis-Between-Spotify-Music-Listening-and-Studying-Hours/README.md

    -Analyzing distributions and identifying trends.

-   -Visualizing step numbers patterns during work hours versus leisure.
+   -Visualizing step numbers patterns during temperature and wind speed.

 3. Correlation Analysis:

-   -Using statistical methods to measure the correlation between my ste.
+   -Using statistical methods to measure the correlation between my step counts and 2 weather data ( temperature and wind speed.)

    -Identifying significant patterns or anomalies.